 On March 27, 1794, George Washington signed the Naval Act of 1794.
 Kind courtesy of his hard work, as well that of Secretary of War Timothy Pickering, the U.S. Navy took receipt of its six frigates.
 Most famous of those vessels was the USS Constitution.
 Commonly called “Old Ironsides”, the USS Constitution was involved in several battles until she went into retirement in 1881.
 Today, she serves as a museum ship – a testament to George Washington’s profound feat of accomplishment.

-Other Accomplishments of George Washington
+Other Notable Achievements of George Washington

 In addition to above stellar achievements, George Washington holds the honor of being the first president to have his face on a U.S. postage stamp.
 He is one of the first two people to have their faces on the stamp.
 The other person was Founding Father Benjamin Franklin.